essential-contributions/pint/docs/specs/src/yurt/structure/namespaces.md

 ### Name Shadowing

 Name shadowing in Yurt is not allowed.
-For example, both examples below should fail to compile:
+For example, the following should fail to compile:

 ```yurt
 let x = 5;